IvanovicM/image-processing/README.md

 ## What image improvement methods can I find here?

-Here are some of the results of methods implemented in this project.
+Here are some of the results of the methods implemented in this project.

 | **Before** | **After** | **Method** |
 |:---:|:---:|:---:|